w3f/polkadot-wiki/docs/learn/learn-runtime-upgrades.md

 ## Monitoring Runtime Changes

 You can monitor the chain for upcoming upgrades.
 The client release notes include the hashes of any proposals related to any on-chain upgrades for easy matching.
+We recommend keeping track of the Polkadot Fellowship's [runtime upgrades](https://github.com/polkadot-fellows/runtimes/releases/latest) to be aware of changes in the runtime logic.

+### Governance V1
 Monitor the chain for:

 1. `democracy(Started)` events and log `index` and `blockNumber`.
 This event indicates that a referendum has started (although it does not mean it is a runtime upgrade).
 Get the referendum